9 Tips for Maximizing Your Blowout

 I’ve been working for AGES to perfect the perfect blowout.
 My hair, you see, it is rather high maintenance.
 I KNOW you look at it and think it’s stick-straight, right?
 But it’s not.
 It’s frizzy and thinning and generally a pain in my neck.

 The days you see my hair down are the days that I do the whole big round brush blow-dry routine like they do in the salons.
 It’s a pain, and I dread it and put it off sometimes for two or three days, but it’s the only way to style my hair.
-The rest of the time, it’s in a ponytail.
+The rest of the time, it’s in a ponytail or a pinch clip.

 I used to have long hair that I would just flip over, blast with any old blow-dryer, and then go on with my day.
 But no more.
 This hairstyle requires some serious elbow grease.
 I have watched my hair dresser style it and asked questions and practiced until I pretty much mastered it.
 And it just wouldn’t feel right not to pass all this acquired wisdom on to you!

 So here you go, my 9 tips for maximizing your blowout.
 (I started out with 5 and ended up with 9 . . .
 I did warn you that it’s a bit of a process.)